 If you are planning a dive trip in Southeast Asia in the near future we suggest you bookmark our website for easy future reference.
 Sunrise Divers has been diving in this region for nearly 20 years and if you are looking for a liveaboard, we hope to hear from you soon!
 We wish you happy travels and happy diving!

-18 Years of Local Experience
+24 Years of Thailand Diving Experience

 Sunrise Divers has been operating in Phuket, Thailand since 1999 logging thousands of dives all over the region.
 We know the area, we know the dive sites, we know the boats.
 Let us help you find the right trip!